deltaDNA/icingacli/README.md

 cargo install icingacli
 ```

-Currently there is no way to accept self singed certs using hyper http client, so i copy the ca.cert into my trusted authoritys.
-Hopefully they add an option to this and i can add a flag.

 ## Usage

 By default it looks for $HOME/.icingacli but you can pass -c with a config path.